davidbullado/blog/we-need-a-new-versioning-notation.md

 - My modification will impact all functions in my file or class.
 No worries, I increment `@moduleVersion` to 3.
 The version identifier becomes: `"addFunction": "1.3.17`
 - I have refactored my logging system that impacts my entire project.
 Alright, `@globalVersion` goes up to 2.
 The version identifier becomes: `"addFunction": "2.3.17`

+### The benefits
+This approach offers several benefits for developers.
+- First, it provides a more granular and precise way to track changes and updates to dependencies, allowing developers to more easily identify and fix issues related to specific functions or modules.
+- Second, it can reduce the risk of breaking changes caused by dependency updates, as developers can explicitly specify the version of each function they use and test it before updating.
+- Third, it can improve the security of projects by making it easier to identify and patch vulnerabilities in dependencies.
+- Finally, it can streamline the development process by reducing the need for massive and time-consuming updates of multiple dependencies, allowing developers to focus on more important tasks.
+Overall, the proposal for comprehensive function versioning has the potential to enhance the efficiency, reliability, and security of software development, and is worth exploring further.

 ### Final thoughts
 Then, there's nothing stopping us from making this versioning system completely automated.
 Any IDE could detect a modification and suggest a version increment.
 Would this put an end to update inflation?
 Or add another layer of uncesssary complexity in the development process ?